phoswald/sample-javafx/README.md

 - It is possible, although not officially supported, to run the application in a non-modular way from the class path (using only the `-cp` option).
 For that, the main class must not extend `javafx.application.Application` (see the additional main class `ApplicationLauncher`, which simply delegates to `Application`).

+## Issues with profiles and classifiers in Maven

+Maven 3.9.7 does not correctly set the property `javafx.platform` from profiles of `org.openjfx:javafx`.
+Manually setting it to `linux` works from the CLI, but not within Eclipse.